Michael-F-Bryan/rust-ffi-guide/src/structs/index.md

 gcc = "*"
 ```

-And now we can finally run this thing.
+And now with the ability to finally run this thing.

 ```bash
 $ cargo run